1

 太史公曰:文帝時,會天下新去湯火,人民樂業,因其欲然,能不擾亂,故百姓遂安。 自年六七十翁亦未嘗至市井,游敖嬉戲如小兒狀。 孔子所稱有德君子者邪!

-The Grand Historian says: In Emperor Wen's time, it happened that the realm had newly gone from hot water; the people were happy in their occupations.
-Following their desires thus, he was able not to disturb and cause chaos; therefore the common people then became peaceful.
+The Grand Historian says: In Emperor Wen's time, all under Heaven had only just emerged from hardship; the people were content in their work.
+By following their wishes and avoiding disturbance, he was able to keep order, and so the common people became peaceful.
 Even old men of sixty and seventy years also never reached the marketplaces; they strolled, played, and frolicked like children in appearance.
 This is what Confucius praised as the virtuous gentleman!

 11